19salonitomar/AngularWave/README.md

     - **User-Friendly Navigation:** Implemented an intuitive navigation system for effortless exploration of skills and projects.

-2. **LearnifyX**
-    #### Description
-    Engineered a dynamic online learning platform, **LearnifyX**, that empowers users to access a diverse range of courses tailored to their individual interests.
-The platform features an intuitive user interface     designed to enhance navigation and foster an engaging learning environment for students.
-Robust functionalities, including real-time progress tracking and interactive assessments, optimize the learning
-    experience and boost retention.

-    #### Key Features
-    - **Diverse Course Selection:** Offers a wide variety of courses tailored to different interests and skill levels, catering to a broad audience.
-    - **Intuitive User Interface:** Designed for easy navigation, ensuring users can quickly find and enroll in courses that interest them.
-    - **Real-Time Progress Tracking:** Enables users to monitor their learning progress, motivating them to stay engaged and complete courses.
-    - **Interactive Assessments:** Incorporates quizzes and assignments that promote active learning and enhance knowledge retention.
-    - **Engaging Learning Environment:** Fosters an immersive experience through multimedia content, discussions, and collaborative features.
-    - **Personalized Learning Paths:** Suggests courses based on user preferences and progress, making the learning journey more tailored and effective.

 ## Getting Started

 To get a local copy up and running follow these simple steps: